Redi, Maharashtra: Cuisine

 Cuisine covers a range from mild to very spicy dishes.
 Rice, vegetables, lentils and fruit are staple foods.
 Popular dishes include fish curry and rice.
 Meals (mainly lunch and dinner) are served on a plate called thali or occasionally on Patravali or Banana leaf.
 Each food item served on the thali has a specific place.
 In some households, meals begin with a thanksgiving offering of food (Naivedya) to the household Gods.
 The cuisine is of Maharashtrian-Goan type called Malvani (Konkani).
 There is extensive use of seafood and coconut, as it is locally available.
 The staple foods of the Konkani people are rice and fish.

 Transport

 Redi is connected to other parts of Maharashtra state by MSRTC buses.
 Local sharing rickshaw, known as six-seaters in the region, are used widely by the people and connect smaller places.
 Konkan Railway Corporation Limited's railway line connecting Mumbai to Mangalore, popularly known as the Konkan Railway, is at 27 km from the village.
 Redi port is also used for water transport of iron and manganese ore.
+Mopa Airport in Goa, and Sindhudurg Airport in Vengurla, are 1 hour by road.